 Crate training can take many months, a lot resistance, as well as destruction of items and beds.
 Dogs who are muscular and athletically inclined such as Huskies, Dobermans or German Shepherds, Collies, and Retrievers, suffer profoundly when locked inside a crate.
-Chronic frustration soon escalates into aggression, and their desperate attempts to escape.
+Chronic frustration can quickly escalate into aggression and desperate attempts to escape.
 I can't imagine how many ways an animal needs to communicate to us, "Please don't do this to me," before we start to listen.
 When we don't listen, the dogs lose trust in us.
-When trust is eroded, emotional bonds break, and all kinds of behavioural issues can develop.
+When trust is eroded, emotional bonds weaken, and all kinds of behavioural issues can develop.

 Here is a YouTube video titled, 'Getting a very unruly dog into a crate that doesn't want to go in'.
-The person in the video is a trainer by profession.
+The person in the video is a professional trainer.
 This video shows the unpleasant emotions that many dogs suffer being 'taught' to love their crate.
 The trainer employs force, pain, intimidation, a leash, a prong collar, a muzzle and treats to get the dog inside the crate.
-She is unmoved by the dog's stress panting, yelps and struggling.
+She is unmoved by the dog's stressed panting, yelps, and struggling.
 Sorry, no, I don't think we can chalk this up to a rare occurrence.
-I believe these tactics are used with shocking regularity by aversive trainers and misguided owners.
+These tactics are used with shocking regularity by aversive trainers and misguided owners.
 Keep in mind, this video wasn't hidden.
-This trainer proudly posted this as an instructional video for the public.
+This trainer proudly posted it as an instructional video for the public.